rydmike/flex_color_scheme/README.md

     scheme related color for the `primaryColorDark` color, this method does.
 See issue [#65782](https://github.com/flutter/flutter/issues/65782).
     The `ThemeData.from` leaves this color at `ThemeData` factory default, this may not match your scheme.
-Widgets seldom use this color, so the issue is rarely seen.
+Flutter SDK Widgets seldom use this color, so the issue is rarely seen.
+Like `accentColor`, this color may be deprecated in the Flutter SDK in upcoming versions.

   * Flutter themes created with `ThemeData.from` do not define any color scheme based color for the `primaryColorLight` color, this method does.
     See issue [#65782](https://github.com/flutter/flutter/issues/65782).
     The `ThemeData.from` leaves this color at `ThemeData` factory default this may not match your scheme.
-Widgets seldom use this color, so the issue is rarely seen.
+Flutter SDK Widgets seldom use this color, so the issue is rarely seen.
+Like `accentColor`, this color may be deprecated in the Flutter SDK in upcoming versions.

   * Flutter themes created with `ThemeData.from` do not define any color scheme based color for the `secondaryHeaderColor` color, this method does.
 See issue [#65782](https://github.com/flutter/flutter/issues/65782).
     `ThemeData.from` leaves this color at `ThemeData` factory default this may not match your scheme.
-Widgets seldom use this color, so the issue is rarely seen.
+Flutter SDK Widgets seldom use this color, so the issue is rarely seen.
+Like `accentColor`, this color may be deprecated in the Flutter SDK in upcoming versions.

   * Background color for `AppBarTheme` can use a custom color theme